 On the return trip I photographed the platform station buildings and signal box at the privately owned Hardingham Station.
 The owner is to be congratulated for all the effort that has clearly gone into restoring the station.

-At Thuxton we passed a Class 47 47596 Aldeburgh Festival (numbered D1933 when built at the Brush Falcon works in 1964) which was in charge of a wedding special train.
-This loco was named in 1984 during a five-year period allocated to SF (30A) depot hence adornment of that depot’s emblem – a cockney sparrow.
+At Thuxton we passed a Class 47 locomotive 47596 Aldeburgh Festival (numbered D1933 when built at the Brush Falcon works in 1964) which was in charge of a wedding special train.
+This locomotive was named in 1984 during a five-year period allocated to SF (30A) depot hence adornment of that depot’s emblem – a cockney sparrow.
 The sight of such detail must bring back great memories for those involved at Stratford Depot which is now the site of the Olympic Park.

 Arrival back at Dereham gave us the opportunity to explore the station more fully.
 The restoration of the station buildings captures the atmosphere of BR in the 1950s and 60s.
 You will note though that in the picture above there is a gentleman in an orange jacket.
 I waited patiently for him to move but unfortunately we were short on time so I had to take the photo with him in the shot.